 Serve this fudge hot or cold.
 Wrap them up in butter paper or toffee paper or serve in tiny paper cups.

 Timely tip: Soak the almonds in a little water and microwave for a couple of minutes.
 Remove and peel.

 First Published on 2007-11-06

-Nirupama Vaidhyanathan is on the editorial board of India Currents.
+Nirupama Vaidhyanathan is the editor of India Currents magazine.